 What is the UPSC IAS Exam?

-The Indian Administrative Services (IAS) (more correctly the Civil Services) exam is considered by many as the premier civil service job or, more correctly, career in India.
+The Indian Administrative Service (IAS) (Civil Services) exam is considered by many as the premier civil service job or, more correctly, career in India.
 As an IAS officer you will become a part of the esteemed Indian bureaucracy often called the steel frame of the country.
 You will deal with huge responsibilities, have a say in decision making at the top levels of the government, enjoy unmatched perks, power, and social status.

 To be precise the IAS is part of the Civil Services Exam conducted by the Union Public Service Commission (UPSC), a Constitutional body headquartered in New Delhi.
 Around 22 other services or posts are part of the Civil Services Exam which consists of 3 stages – Preliminary, Mains and Interview.